Skill-Pro: Learning Reusable Skills from Experience via Non-Parametric PPO for LLM Agents: Experiments

-We evaluate ProcMEM and baseline memory methods on memory reuse and efficiency (Table~\ref{tab:reuse_efficiency_final}), as well as task performance (Table~\ref{tab:main_results_comprehensive}).
+We evaluate Skill-Pro and baseline memory methods on memory reuse and efficiency (Table~\ref{tab:reuse_efficiency_final}), as well as task performance (Table~\ref{tab:main_results_comprehensive}).
 Memories are built on in-domain tasks (Mastermind-v0 and ALFWorld-Train) and reused on out-of-distribution or higher-difficulty tasks (cross-task), and across agents with different LLM backbones (cross-agent); results are averaged over 50 episodes per setting.

-\textbf{ProcMEM’s superior reuse rates validate both Skill-MDP effectiveness and learned Skills' quality.} As shown in Table~\ref{tab:reuse_efficiency_final}, ProcMEM’s reuse rate consistently outperforms all baselines in in-domain, cross-task, and cross-agent evaluations.
-While baselines suffer from low reuse due to redundant episodic data, ProcMEM’s high reuse rate demonstrates that learned procedural Skills are both high-quality and inherently generalizable.
+\textbf{Skill-Pro’s superior reuse rates validate both Skill-MDP effectiveness and learned Skills' quality.} As shown in Table~\ref{tab:reuse_efficiency_final}, Skill-Pro’s reuse rate consistently outperforms all baselines in in-domain, cross-task, and cross-agent evaluations.
+While baselines suffer from low reuse due to redundant episodic data, Skill-Pro’s high reuse rate demonstrates that learned procedural Skills are both high-quality and inherently generalizable.

-\textbf{ProcMEM’s high efficiency is evidenced by minimal storage and low execution overhead.} While baselines accumulate hundreds of thousands of tokens by storing diverse episodic units, such as trajectories, insights, and workflows, ProcMEM maintains only \textbf{816 tokens}, demonstrating that procedural memory is far more compact than episodic memory.
-ProcMEM’s lean representation, as reflected by $\Delta$ Prompt Tokens/Step, prevents prompt bloat and minimizes LLM execution load.
-Furthermore, by utilizing temporally extended ``Skills'', ProcMEM reduces per-step retrieval ratio, ensuring highly efficient agent execution.
+\textbf{Skill-Pro’s high efficiency is evidenced by minimal storage and low execution overhead.} While baselines accumulate hundreds of thousands of tokens by storing diverse episodic units, such as trajectories, insights, and workflows, Skill-Pro maintains only \textbf{816 tokens}, demonstrating that procedural memory is far more compact than episodic memory.
+Skill-Pro’s lean representation, as reflected by $\Delta$ Prompt Tokens/Step, prevents prompt bloat and minimizes LLM execution load.
+Furthermore, by utilizing temporally extended ``Skills'', Skill-Pro reduces per-step retrieval ratio, ensuring highly efficient agent execution.

-\textbf{ProcMEM achieves superior performance despite a highly compressed memory footprint.} As shown in Table~\ref{tab:main_results_comprehensive}, our learned memory consistently yields performance gains when reused across varying task difficulties and LLM backbones of different scales.
-Notably, even under extreme memory compression, ProcMEM maintains the highest success rates, reaching \textbf{0.90 }in ALFWorld.
+\textbf{Skill-Pro achieves superior performance despite a highly compressed memory footprint.} As shown in Table~\ref{tab:main_results_comprehensive}, our learned memory consistently yields performance gains when reused across varying task difficulties and LLM backbones of different scales.
+Notably, even under extreme memory compression, Skill-Pro maintains the highest success rates, reaching \textbf{0.90 }in ALFWorld.
 This superior performance confirms that our framework successfully captures essential task logic, ensuring that only high-quality, decision-critical content is stored.